usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-installprofile.rst

 Adding Users and Groups
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can add operating system users and groups to the appliance Install Profile.
+You can add operating system users and groups to a Linux-based appliance Install Profile.
 These will be integrated to the appliance template.

 .. warning:: The users and groups created in UForge are not linked.
 If you create a user and list it as part of a specific group, you must then also create the group; otherwise the image generation will fail.